Welcome to Grand Dukes of the West

 Philip the Good by Richard Vaughan

-The Court of Burgundy by Otto Cartelierri
+The Court of Burgundy by Otto Cartellieri

 The Travels of Leo of Rozmital